wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 - Memory bandwidth typically saturates at 8-16 cores
 - Bandwidth per core decreases as core count increases
 - Understanding saturation helps optimize parallel applications
-- Use fewer cores than saturation point for memory-bound applications
+- Fewer cores than the saturation point should be used for memory-bound applications

 ### Exercise 2: Computational Performance Scaling